awlsring/texit/docs/serverless/serverless.md

 - Lambda: Provides the compute for requests.
 3 lambdas are deployed, an API handler, a Discord handler, and a Step Functions activities handler.
 All of these load their config from S3.
 - DynamoDB: Database for storing nodes and executions.
 - Step Functions: Orchestrates the execution of the Texit workflow.
+- SNS: Used to notify of workflow completions.

 The following diagram shows the architecture of the serverless deployment.